yayegeyay/yayegeyay.github.io/_posts/2024-07-12-personalized-software-ai.md

 ### Building the Personalization Infrastructure

-I led the development of a systematic approach to mass customization that could scale across thousands of clients without proportional increases in operational overhead.
+We developed a systematic approach to mass customization that could scale across thousands of clients without proportional increases in operational overhead.

 **The Technical Architecture:**
 - **Behavioral Learning Engine:** Tracked 847 different user interaction patterns to create individual performance profiles